 Risks and Side Effects

-Chemotherapy can cause short- and long-term side effects.
-All patients will be closely monitored to reduce the likelihood of negative side effects.
-All risks and side effects will be explained in detail by your healthcare team during the consent process.
-They can answer any questions that you may have regarding participation on the clinical trial or other aspects of care.
-Please refer to the consent document for a detailed explanation of the side effects associated with the treatment on this study.
+Chemotherapy can cause side effects during and after treatment.
+All patients will be closely monitored for possible side effects of the medicines.
+All risks and side effects will be explained by your treatment team during the consent process.
+They can answer any questions that you may have about giving permission for your child to be in the clinical trial or other aspects of care.
+Please refer to the consent form for a detailed explanation of the side effects associated with the treatment on this study

 Richard Aplenc, MD, PhD